budimanjojo/nix-config/nixos/README.md

 - [../flake.lock](../flake.lock) is the lock file, updated daily by `budimanjojo-bot` powered by [Renovate](https://github.com/renovatebot/renovate).
 - [./lib](./lib) is where I put my own helper functions.
 - [./modules/device.nix](./modules/device.nix) is where you can look at the available options for each machine.
-- [./modules/home-manager.nix](./modules/home-manager.nix) is defining `config.home.manager` as alias for `config.home-manager.users.<user>`.
+- [./modules/nixos/default.nix](./modules/nixos/default.nix) is where all my NixOS modules are defined.
+- [./modules/home-manager/default.nix](./modules/home-manager/default.nix) is where all my home-manager modules are defined.
 - [./packages](./packages) is where I put extra packages not available in the official repo and `NUR`.
+- [./hosts/nixos-configuration.nix](./hosts/nixos-configuration.nix) contains default NixOS configuration for all machines.
-- [./hosts/configuration.nix](./hosts/configuration.nix) contains default configuration for all machines.
+- [./hosts/hm-configuration.nix](./hosts/hm-configuration.nix) contains default home-manager configuration for all machines.
+- [./hosts/\<hostname\>/nixos-configuration.nix](./hosts/budimanjojo-main/nixos-configuration.nix) contains machine specific NixOS configuration.
-- [./hosts/\<hostname\>/configuration.nix](./hosts/budimanjojo-vm/configuration.nix) contains machine specific configuration.
+- [./hosts/\<hostname\>/hm-configuration.nix](./hosts/budimanjojo-main/hm-configuration.nix) contains machine specific home-manager configuration.
+- [./hosts/\<hostname\>/shared-configuration.nix](./hosts/budimanjojo-main/shared-configuration.nix) contains machine specific shared configuration for both NixOS and home-manager.
 - [./hosts/\<hostname\>/hardware-configuration.nix](./hosts/budimanjojo-vm/hardware-configuration.nix) contains machine specific hardware configuration.

 ## :inbox_tray:&nbsp; How to use